Singularities in Fully Developed Turbulence

+Numerical investigations of 3D FDT (see Gibbon \cite{Gib} for a detailed summary) have suggested but failed to provide a conclusive evidence that ideal-flow solutions, starting from regular initial conditions, will spontaneously develop a singularity in {\it finite} time (for example, Brachet et al. \cite{Bra}).
+Mathematically, it is not yet resolved if the Euler equations are guaranteed to possess solutions that remain smooth, for all $t$, if the initial data are smooth.
+The existing proofs establish either existence of smooth solutions, which is local in $t$, or weak solutions, for all $t$, whose smoothness is not guaranteed.
+The outstanding open issue therefore is (Majda and Bertozzi \cite{Maj}), ``Are there smooth solutions with finite energy of the 3D Euler equations that develop singularities in a finite time?''

-Phenomenological considerations, which predict development of finite-time singularities in FDT, are believed to over-estimate the nonlinear effects (Frisch \cite{Fri}) because nonlinearity depletion mechanisms via coherent structure generation seem to be operational (Constantin \cite{Con}, Frisch \cite{Fri}).
-Nonetheless, here we propose to use phenomenological arguments to explore finite-time singularity development in several FDT situations because, from a qualitative point of view, such considerations do seem to be able to provide useful physical insights into this process in variant cascade physics situations.
+Phenomenological considerations, which predict development of FTS in FDT, are believed to over-estimate the nonlinear effects (Frisch \cite{Fri}) because nonlinearity depletion mechanisms via local alignment of vorticity and the consequent coherent structure generation seem to be operational (Constantin \cite{Con}, Frisch \cite{Fri}) and enhanced coherence of the vorticity field makes the conditions for the singularity development more stringent.
+Nonetheless, here we propose to use phenomenological arguments to explore the FTS development in different physical FDT situations because, from a qualitative point of view, such considerations do seem to be able to provide useful physical insights into this process in variant cascade physics situations.

 {\bf 2.
 3D Incompressible FDT}\\